urho3d/SLikeNet/readme.txt

-If you are distributing the SLikeNet source, we also explicitly permit you to rename (and move) the license.txt file to a different location within the package without having to update all the references to the location of the license.txt file, as long as you make it clear in any acoompanying documentation where to locate the license terms and clarify that the sourcecode references outdated locations.
+If you are distributing the SLikeNet source, we also explicitly permit you to rename (and move) the license.txt file to a different location within the package without having to update all the references to the location of the license.txt file, as long as you make it clear in any accompanying documentation where to locate the license terms and clarify that the source code references outdated locations.

 In cases where SLikeNet contains modifications to 3rd-party code/libraries, we provide the modifications under the 3rd-party code's/libraries' own license in